Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 5. Copenhagen to Stockholm by X2000

 These Swedish 200km/h (125mph) tilting trains link Copenhagen & Stockholm in just a few hours, centre to centre.
 They cross from Denmark to Sweden over the Oresund Link, a combined tunnel and bridge.
 On the bridge section you seem to be flying just feet above the water.
-More information about X2000.
+More about X2000 trains.

 An X2000 train at Stockholm Central